What is an API?

 Previous experience with programming and API use is required to utilize the MindTouch API.
-The MindTouch API is REST based, and is programming language independent.
+The MindTouch API is organized around REST, and is programming language independent.
 Your developers can utilize any programming language which supports REST based APIs to create custom applications which interact with MindTouch data.

 How or when could my organization use the MindTouch API?

 The MindTouch API allows developers to access page content, site tags, and user information programmatically.
-In short, any functionality shown in our user interface is available within the API.
+In short, most functionality shown in our user interface is available within the API.

 What are the most common uses of the MindTouch API?

-Some of the most common uses of the MindTouch API are integrating a Single Sign-On solution, exporting and importing content to MindTouch, and exposing MindTouch data into a custom application.
+Some of the most common uses of the MindTouch API are integrating user and group management, exporting and importing content to MindTouch, and exposing MindTouch content into a custom application.

 What changes can I expect to see over time to a basic GET request for an object in the MindTouch schema?
 How will the contract change?

 The only changes that may occur would be limited to the addition of data or parameters.
-For example, we could add a field called Title for a user or a sortby parameter.
-We do not remove elements from the API.
-We will very rarely decommission an API (once every 2 years) due to non-utilization.
-This, of course, would be announced well in advance (4 weeks) of the decommission event.
+For example, we could add a field called title for a user or a sortby parameter.
+API parameters are additive, we do not remove parameters from the API.
+Sometimes it may be required to sunset, deprecate, and remove an API endpoint.

 Is there a published SDK?
 In what languages?